aws-samples/amazon-transcribe-post-call-analytics/README.md

 E.g. to deploy in Ireland run `export AWS_DEFAULT_REGION=eu-west-1` before running the publish script.
 **NOTE: Tested only in us-east-1 so far!!**

-Run the script with up to 2 parameters:
+Run the script with up to 3 parameters:
 ```
-./publish.sh cfn_bucket cfn_prefix
+./publish.sh <cfn_bucket> <cfn_prefix> [public]

-- cfn_bucket: name of S3 bucket to deploy CloudFormation templates and code artifacts. if bucket does not exist it will be created.
+- <cfn_bucket>: name of S3 bucket to deploy CloudFormation templates and code artifacts. if bucket does not exist it will be created.
-- cfn_prefix: artifacts will be copied to the path specified by this prefix (path/to/artifacts/)
+- <cfn_prefix>: artifacts will be copied to the path specified by this prefix (path/to/artifacts/)
+- public: (optional) Adding the argument "public" will set public-read acl on all published artifacts, for sharing with any account.
 ```

 It downloads package dependencies, builds code zipfiles, replaces local filseystem references in Cfn templates, and copys templates and zipfiles to the cfn_bucket.